-- 1. Uncheck the Enable QoS checkbox to disable. - 2.
+- 1. Click the Enable QoS switch to OFF (Disable) to disable. - 2.
 Click the Apply button to disable.

+3.2.
 Configure QoS Volumes

-The QoS Volumes function tab in the Volumes function submenu is only visible when the QoS is enabled.
-Select the QoS Volumes function tab to display the status of QoS volumes, or configure the QoS volumes.
+The QoS Volumes table is only visible when the QoS is enabled.
+It is displayed in the page below.
+In the QoS Volumes table, it can be displayed the status of QoS volumes, or configured the QoS volumes.

+3.2.1.
 List QoS Volumes

-The QoS settings can be configured by clicking the functions button $\mathbf{\nabla}$ to the left side of the specific volume.
+The QoS settings can be configured by clicking the sicon beside the volume name.

-Figure 7 List QoS Volumes with Priority and Target Response
+Figure 3-5 List QoS Volumes with Priority and Target Response

-Figure 8 List QoS Volumes with Maximum IOPS and Maximum Throughput
+Figure 3-6 List QoS Volumes with Maximum IOPS and Maximum Throughput